RobMeades/ioc-server/README.md

 ```
 ...changing `username` to match your user name on the system.

-To protect the server from unauthorised users, make sure you have generated and installed key pairs according to the [instructions for the ioc-client](https://github.com/RobMeades/ioc-client), then edit the file `/etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`, then restart the `ssd` daemon with `sudo systemctl restart sshd`.
+To protect the server from unauthorised users, make sure you have generated and installed key pairs according to the [instructions for the ioc-client](https://github.com/RobMeades/ioc-client).
+If you are also ready to SSH in based on certificates rather then user name and password, edit the file `/etc/ssh/sshd_config` and set `PasswordAuthentication` to `no`, then restart the `ssh` daemon with `sudo systemctl restart sshd`; the [Digital Ocean](https://www.digitalocean.com) machines are under constant brute-force attack, usually from IP addresses originating in China, so it is advisable to use certificates.

 Make sure that you have Lame installed, with something like: